RsyncProject/rsync/rsyncd.conf.5.md

 0.  `reverse lookup`

-    Controls whether the daemon performs a reverse lookup on the client's IP address to determine its hostname, which is used for "hosts allow"/"hosts deny" checks and the "%h" log escape.
+    Controls whether the daemon performs a reverse lookup on the client's IP address to determine its hostname, which is used for "hosts allow" & "hosts deny" checks and the "%h" log escape.
 This is enabled by default, but you may wish to disable it to save time if you know the lookup will not return a useful result, in which case the daemon will use the name "UNDETERMINED" instead.

     If this parameter is enabled globally (even by default), rsync performs the lookup as soon as a client connects, so disabling it for a module will not